d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 ### Kết hợp các Tầng ẩn

 <!--
-We can over come these limitations of linear models and handle a more general class of functions by incorporating one or more hidden layers.
+We can overcome these limitations of linear models and handle a more general class of functions by incorporating one or more hidden layers.
 The easiest way to do this is to stack many fully-connected layers on top of each other.
 Each layer feeds into the layer above it, until we generate an output.
 We can think of the first $L-1$ layers as our representation and the final layer as our linear predictor.